 table of contents

-Most of our students work during the academic year both on campus and off, earning about $1,700 a term for 10 hours of work a week.
+Most of our students work during the academic year both on campus and off, earning about $2,100 a term for 10 hours of work a week.
 MIT minimum wage is $15 an hour.

 We help you recruit talented MIT undergraduate and graduate students for jobs on and off campus.